catalyst/developing-with-cwp/docs/04_CreatingANewPage.md

 # The ORM and Database Structure

-//++ @TODO need to cover this here since templates lesson is quite long and don't come back and explain it in the lesson after.
+@TODO 2018-03-07: this area needs expanding more

-- What ORM means in terms of the acornym and also for a developer
+* What ORM means in terms of the acronym and also for a developer of SilverStripe sites
-- Look in the DB and how tables are structured, starting with SiteTree then Page, and then any child classes of page etc.
+* Look in the DB and how tables are structured, starting with SiteTree then Page, and then any child classes of page etc.
+* Also look in the DB at DataObject tables
+* Joining table structure for different relations.